yguillen/cactophilic/README.md

 # Genome-wide patterns of sequence divergence of protein-coding genes between Drosophila buzzatii and D. mojavensis #

-Files and scripts for the analysis of the protein coding genes divergence in cactophilic Drosophila
+Files and scripts for the protein coding genes divergence exploration in cactophilic Drosophila
 Authors: Yolanda Guillén, Sònia Casillas and Marta Coronado

 CSV files: